-If you are involved in the medical industry, it is very likely that you will need to complete a Basic Life Support (BLS) certification course before you begin working.
+If you are involved in the medical industry, you will likely need to complete a Basic Life Support (BLS) certification course before you begin working.
 Even though these courses may cover many of the topics you are already familiar with from nursing school (or med school), the important nuances they provide can potentially save somebody’s life.

 Basic Life Support certification lasts for two years.
 Once two years have gone by, you will be required to take a BLS recertification exam.
 Failing to do so can result in occupational or, in some cases, even legal consequences.